AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 This page describes how to use the new interaction system, which I've dubbed "Interaction Framework V2" (I guess you could call it IF2 for short, at least until everything is ported over to it, and you could call the old system IF1).
 Please contact me @chairbender on Discord for any questions or concerns.

+At the time of writing, everything has been ported over to IF2 and there are no more traces of the old system.

 Without further ado, here's the many ways you can use it...

 # Using Interaction Framework V2